techandlanguage/new-project/docs/skill_s.md

 ---
-title:  Tools for Technical Writers
+title:  Technical Writers' Skills
 layout: default
 nav_order: 5
 ---

-# What Kind of Skills should evert Technical Writer have?
+# What Kind of Skills should every Technical Writer have?
 Required Skills or Abilities are:

 Research skills.